Rebuilding the Social Operating System

 River Stephens is an innovator, thinker, philanthropist, artist, community builder, and social entrepreneur whose work focuses on restoring meaning, agency, and human connection in a world increasingly organized around consumption and extraction.

-Her writing and initiatives explore a question that underlies much of modern dissatisfaction: Why the systems we live inside were never designed to produce meaning… and why that’s a problem.
+Her writing and initiatives explore a question that underlies much of modern dissatisfaction: Why the systems we live inside were never designed to be meaningful… and why that’s a problem.

 Stephens argues that modern society has become extraordinarily effective at producing goods, services, and technological advancement; but far less effective at producing belonging, purpose, or trust.